shivannis/xandr-docs-public/xandr-docs/articles/monetize/integrated-pre-payment-functionality.md

 1. Within the **Monetize UI** switch over to member or account into which you want the prepayment to be applied to.
 1. Navigate to the **Billing UI** and click on **Make a Payment** button.
 1. Enter the amount to be applied to your account in the credit card payment form.
-The email address is auto-populated with the billing contact that is recorded with Xandr.
+The email address is auto-populated with the billing contact that is recorded with Microsoft Advertising.
 1. Click on **Pay as guest** to open the credit card payment form in a new window.

     Customers have the option to sign in as a guest or sign up to Plastiq, if they would prefer their details to be saved.